nlhomme/docker-minecraft_server_1-12/README.md

 # Requirement (Docker part):
  - Docker Engine 17.09+
- - Docker-compose 1.18.0
+ - Docker-compose 1.18.0 (PATH include)

 # How to make it run:
 - Clone the repo (No, really?)
+- Store your save folder in "files/your-save-folder-inside-me/"
 - Run setup-wizard.sh as root
 - Follow the instructions
 - Play!

-# To-Do:
-- Take in charge your already existing minecraft save. (in progress)